 If this option is checked while analyzing files, Scratch Live will calculate the estimated tempos of your files.
 If Scratch Live is confident that the Auto BPM estimate for a file is accurate, it will be written to an ID3 tag\ in the file.
 The Auto BPM function will not be applied if the track already contains BPM information.
 To re-analyze these files and use Auto BPM or auto gain on them, drag them onto the Analyze Files button.
 If you know your file's BPM will fall within a certain range, use the range drop down to avoid double or half value BPMs being calculated.

-\NOTE: ID3 tags contain data about your tracks and are saved inside the files.
+\NOTE: ID3 tags contain data about your tracks and are saved inside the files themselves.
 Genre, track name and artist are examples of common tag information.
-See "Editing ID3 tags" on page 27.
+SEE "EDITING ID3 TAGS" ON PAGE 26.